How to Fight a Forgery Charge in California

 Taking a trial-focused approach on forgery cases can often provide the best likelihood of a not-guilty verdict.
 Important steps to take include:

-- Hire an Experienced Forgery Attorney — Winning at trial begins with the person you choose as your defense lawyer.
+4. Hire an Experienced Forgery Attorney — Winning at trial begins with the person you choose as your defense lawyer.
 A good criminal defense attorney with direct experience handling forgery cases, especially one who formerly prosecuted forgery, will provide you with the greatest chance of success.
-It is for this reason that Los Angeles criminal defense lawyer Aaron Spolin is regularly sought out on a wide array of forgery-related cases.
+Experienced Los Angeles criminal defense lawyers who are former prosecutors are regularly sought out on a wide array of forgery-related cases.

-Why Trust the Los Angeles Forgery Defense Attorney at Spolin Law P.C.
+Why Trust an Experienced Los Angeles Forgery Defense Attorney

 Whether you are under investigation for forgery or already charged with the crime, your best chance of success is with an attorney who knows how to fight and win forgery cases.

-Spolin Law P.C.’s lead attorney, Aaron Spolin, is a former forgery and economic crimes prosecutor who served as an Assistant District Attorney.
-The strategies outlined in this article are a sample of some of the steps Spolin Law P.C. takes to defend clients charged with forgery.
+Experienced forgery defense attorneys who are former prosecutors and served as Assistant District Attorneys bring valuable insight to defense cases.
+The strategies outlined in this article are a sample of some of the steps experienced attorneys take to defend clients charged with forgery.